basharast/RetrixGold/README.md

 - Share the store link should be from <a href="https://gamr13.github.io/index.html">Gamr13</a> website

-- Don't share it with direct store link
+- Don't share direct store link

 # Download